-The directors have carried out a robust assessment of the principal risks facing the entity.
-Whilst it is difficult either to completely record or to quantify every material risk that the group faces, below is a summary of those risks that the directors believe are most significant to the group's business and could have a material impact on future performance, causing it to differ materially from expected or historic achieved results.
+The directors regularly assess the principal risks facing the entity.
+Whilst it is difficult to completely quantify every material risk that the group faces, below is a summary of those risks that the directors believe are most significant to the group's business and could have a material impact on future performance, causing it to differ materially from expected or historic achieved results.
 Information is also provided as to how the risks are, where possible, being managed or mitigated.